 Since every library's profile may differ, OCLC may process each file differently.

-Manifest processing results in a WorldCat Cataloging Partners cataloging report sent to the library, listing OCLC-MARC record-supplied titles.
-The report also lists:
+Manifest processing results in a cataloging partners collections report being sent to the library listing OCLC-MARC record-supplied titles.
+The report also lists titles for which:

-- titles for which the matching record did not meet the library's selected options.
+- the matching record did not meet the library's selected options.